A Brief Introduction

 The wine cycle, from vine to barrel, has been widely represented in miniatures, illuminations, stained glass and sculpture; however, the subject has been somewhat neglected by master painters, who tend to focus on harvest scenes.

-Over a quarter of the 620 pictorial works on display, not including 90 illuminations, are the work of great masters.
+Over 20% of the 740 pictorial works on display, not including 90 illuminations, are the work of great masters.
 Some of the artists seem to include wine in their paintings at the first opportunity!
 For example, Johannes Vermeer would dedicate seven of his thirty-five known (or thirty-six) works to the negative effects of wine.
 Whether great or minor masters, artists remind us of wine’s role as witness to our social and cultural history.
 A huge number of great masters have represented wine in their work, forty, including Giotto, Vincenzo Bellini, Leonard de Vinci, Bosch, Dürer, Michel-Ange, Titien, Lorenzo Lotto, Pontormo, Le Tintoret, Véronèse, Pieter Brueghel l'Ancien, Le Greco, Annibal Carrache, Le Caravage, Rubens, Frans Hals, Nicolas Poussin, Georges de La Tour, Velasquez, Rembrandt, Johannes Vermeer, Watteau, Giambattista Tiepolo, Hogarth, Chardin, Goya, Turner, Courbet, Manet, Degas, Monet, Cézanne, Gauguin, Van Gogh, Toulouse-Lautrec, Henri Matisse, Pablo Picasso, Miro, and Bacon.